All Ratings

 | 69 | Tracy McGradyplayer | 75 | McGrady shot 45.2% from the field as a high-volume wing scorer averaging 19.6 FGA/G. For a perimeter player taking difficult pull-up jumpers and contested shots, this represents above-average efficiency. | |

-| 85 | Paul Pierceplayer | 74 | Pierce shot 44.5% from the field for his career as a high-volume perimeter scorer (15.1 FGA/G).
-For a wing taking difficult shots and creating his own offense, this is above average efficiency. | |
+| 85 | Alex Englishplayer | 74 | English shot 50.7% from the field for his career as a high-volume wing scorer (17.5 FGA/G), which is above average for a perimeter player.
+His smooth mid-range game and excellent footwork made him highly efficient. | |

 | 85 | Dan Isselplayer | 74 | Issel shot 50.6% from the field for his career as a power forward/center who mixed post moves with mid-range shooting.
 This is above-average efficiency for his position and shot selection, though not elite. | |